agcode93/RTE_Project_Work/README.md

-Hello this rep contains db dump from project work "RTE" for Università Pegaso
+Hello this repository contains database dump of the project work "RTE" for Università Pegaso